 If you are unsure about what to do if you think your child may be poorly, follow this link for advice: My child is poorly flowchart

 Please see below for an update on our remote teaching and learning policy.
-There is also a breakdown of what we will offer in the event of different circumstances and a copy of some FAQs.
+There is also a breakdown of what we will offer in the event of different circumstances and some parental guidance.